damponsah20/PYTHON-CLASS/README.md

-How do we utilize pyhton for climate data Analysis?

-The information in this repository was compiled during my undergrad studies, and was facilitated by Dr. Jeffrey Nii Aryee
+This repository contains resources and scripts that demonstrate how Python can be effectively utilized for climate data analysis.

+The content was compiled during my undergraduate studies and reflects my exploration of various techniques for processing, analyzing, and visualizing climate-related datasets.

+My learning journey was greatly enriched under the guidance of Dr. Jeffrey Nii Aryee, whose mentorship provided valuable insights and direction.